didlly/grank/README.md

 Skip this and download the latest version of Grank from [here](https://github.com/didlly/grank/releases)

 #### macOS and Linux
-Unfortunately, I do not have access to a mac or Linux device, so you will have to run the program from the soure code.
+Unfortunately, I do not have access to a Mac or Linux device, so you will have to run the program from the source code.

 - Download and extract the latest version of Grank from [here](https://github.com/didlly/grank/archive/refs/heads/main.zip).
 - Navigate into the `/src/` folder of Grank.